 5. Make Sure Your Customer Service Game Is On Point

 You’re bound to get questions, concerns and return requests from customers.
 As ByteStand’s Customer Support Magician, I can tell you that providing quick, helpful responses is incredibly important.

 Yes, even when customers are yelling at you for destroying their lives with your angora toothbrushes.
 Remain calm, let their flaming hatred roll off your back, and do what you can to help.

 Save time by creating templates or saved responses to the most common questions in advance.
 That way, when the orders start rolling in, you’ll have more time to focus on fulfillment and counting your money.

-This is the time of year to really put your store out there to maximize sales.
+This is the time of year to really put your online store out there to maximize sales.
 People are looking for great gifts.
 Know who your products appeal to, and then get them in front of those people.

 If you’ve got your fulfillment and customer service in place, you’ll find yourself sipping eggnog (or your holiday beverage of choice) in no time.

 Gennifer is the Customer Support and Marketing Manager at ByteStand, where she lives and breathes customer service education while sipping coffee in her pajamas.

 Have you always wondered which ByteStand employee is the reigning Bop It champion?
 Or which ByteStand employee does the best robot impression?
 Or what the founder of ByteStand orders from Taco Bell?
 Wonder no more, friend.read more